Reflections & Memory

 -

-2030 World Outlook: Finding Position Between Technological Acceleration and Physical Limits
+World Outlook 2030: Finding Your Position Between Technological Acceleration and Physical Limits

-The world of 2030 won't be determined by any single technology, but constrained by the interactions between physical limits, geopolitical games, and ethical boundaries.
-AGI, quantum computing, climate resilience—each axis has its ceiling.
-Facing an uncertain future, rather than pursuing precise predictions, it's better to build strategic resilience that can survive across multiple scenarios.
+The world of 2030 will not be determined by any single technology, but constrained by the interplay of physical limits, geopolitical contests, and ethical boundaries.
+AGI, quantum computing, climate resilience—every axis has its ceiling.
+Facing an uncertain future, rather than chasing precise prediction, it's better to build strategic resilience that can survive across multiple scenarios.

 -

-Reverence for the Boundaries of the Unknown: Facing Market Crises with Falsification Thinking
+Respecting the Boundaries of the Unknown: Facing Market Crises with Falsificationist Thinking

-In a world filled with black swans, blind confidence is fatal.
-True risk management is built on the humility of acknowledging that 'things-in-themselves are unknowable.'
-Whether facing market crashes or global pandemic spread, constantly questioning ourselves and rehearsing extreme scenarios is the only way to coexist with crisis.
+In a world full of black swans, blind confidence is fatal.
+True risk management is built upon the humility of acknowledging that the thing-in-itself is unknowable.
+Whether facing a capital market crash or the spread of a global pandemic, constantly questioning yourself and rehearsing extreme scenarios is the only viable posture for coexisting with crisis.

 -